zer0cache/matic-docs/docs/develop/network-details/full-node-binaries.md

 ---
 id: full-node-binaries
 title: Run a full node with Binaries
-description: Deploy a Full Polygon Node using binaries.
+description: Deploy a Full Polygon Node using binaries
 keywords:
   - docs
   - matic